From multiline queues to Macdonald polynomials via the exclusion process: Circular symmetry: the proof of

-Let $L = \max\{\mu_1,\dots,\mu_n\}$.
+\begin{proposition} \end{proposition} Let $L = \max\{\mu_1,\dots,\mu_n\}$.
 Both sides of \eqref{eq:q} have an interpretation in terms of multiline queues with $L$ rows.
+In our proof, we will take advantage of \cref{lem:order} and use a different pairing order for the multiline queues on the RHS versus the LHS.

-Reading the sequence of (labeled) balls in a column of a MLQ from bottom to top and recording a $0$ for each empty spot, we obtain a word $i_1^{k_1}\ldots i_{\ell}^{k_\ell}$ with $0\le i_j\le L$ and $k_j>0$ for any $j$, see \cref{hecke_c}.
-We call this word a \emph{sequence of ball labels}.
+We define a \emph{sequence of ball labels} for any given column of a multiline queue to be the word obtained by reading the labels off the balls in that column from bottom to top, and recording a 0 for each empty spot.
+Let this word have the form $i_1^{k_1}\ldots i_{\ell}^{k_\ell}$ with $0\le i_j\le L$ and $k_j>0$ for any $j$.
+In \cref{hecke_c}, we show such a sequence of ball labels for the rightmost column of a multiline queue.

+Let $\delta$ be the Kronecker delta, i.e. $\delta_{S}$ equals $1$ or $0$ based on whether $S$ is a true statement.
 We will prove \eqref{eq:q} by proving the following combinatorial statement.

-\begin{proposition} Let $\omega$ be the bijection from multiline queues to multiline queues which maps $Q$ to the cyclic shift $Q'$ of $Q$, taking the $n$th column of $Q$ and wrapping it around to become the first column of $Q$, see \cref{hecke_c} (all connectivities of balls are preserved).
-Let $\delta$ be the Kronecker delta, i.e. $\delta_{S}$ equals $1$ or $0$ based on whether $S$ is a true statement.
+\begin{proposition} Let $Q \in \MLQ(\mu)$, and let $\omega$ be the bijection from multiline queues to multiline queues which maps $Q$ to the cyclic shift $Q'\in\MLQ(\omega\mu)$ of $Q$, obtained by taking the $n$th column of $Q$ and wrapping it around to become the first column of $Q'$, see \cref{hecke_c} (all connectivities of balls are preserved).
+Let $\widetilde{\pi}$ be the pairing order for $Q'$ that pairs balls in the same order that they are paired in $Q$, regardless of their location in $Q'$.

 Then we have

 \end {proposition}